bloominstituteoftechnology/Precourse/Lesson11-JS-VIII/README.md

 In the previous assignment we discussed the flexibility that we have with functions in JavaScript.
 Another cool aspect about functions is that we can invoke a function from inside of itself.
 This is called recursion.
 Recursion is a type of iteration similar to `for` and `while` loops.

 The code below is an example of recursion.
 Don't actually run this code though because it will produce an infinite loop.
-Just like with `for` loops, if we don't have something that stops the iteration the cyle will continue forever.
+Just like with `for` loops, if we don't have something that stops the iteration the cycle will continue forever.
 In the case below the function `foo` will continue to call itself until the program crashes.

 ```javascript
     function foo() {